Yarden-zamir/me/Human biological evolution vs societal evolution.md

 # Two parts that touch us every day
 Now, in the development of Humanity, there are a few elements that relay on evolution, the simplest one would be genetic evolution, where each iteration is a "trial" for a set of genes based on the last with slight changes.
 Then there is social evolution, an evolution of ideas that are meant to better humanity

-It's important for us to understand the distinction between the evolution of the human species in terms of genes and the evolution of the human society
+It's important for us to understand the distinction between the evolution of the human species in terms of genes and the evolution of human society.